cbron/bron-proj/README.md

 =============

-#todo
+# Process (in order)

+* Adjust the PDF OCR text to real text
+* Google translate
-* Translate everything within the next 50 years
+* Translate the google translate
-* Move text to a db or a json file ?
-Then use a single template.
-* Better menu system
+* Add html tags to html column

+How address images ?
+Is there an inline editor somewhere ?